- Print

 Setting up Grading Scales

-Clicking on Grading Scale brings up the form below.
+Clicking on the Grading Scale brings up the form below.

 The Reset arrow is enabled in a gradebook if the default grading scale has been changed.
 Clicking the Reset arrow causes the changed value to revert back to the default grading scale.